Ladramhaiola/ComPasc/asgn2/README.md

 ## classes and objects
 - Ask Sir about inheritance
 - [Meeting] Classes boiled down to IR and details already exisiting in SymTable

+# CODE Generation

+What we need:
+Register and Address descriptors